seattlecoderdojo/FullStackWebDevWorkshop-Sept19/week2/README.md

 ![screencap of log](images/logs1.jpg)

-And there we see, you have a 404 or "not found" error for the `sequelise` module.
-There is no such module.
+And there we see you have a 404 or "not found" error for the `sequelise` module.
+There is no such module installed and it couldn't find one with that name in the npmjs.org registry.

 But the app is listening.
 It is running.
 Why?
 Because there's no code in our app that needs that module yet.
 If we had code in the app that needed it, that code would break and then the app might not run at all or might fail when we didn't expect it.